 Students will learn how to plan the infrastructure of a network.
 Topics covered will include installation and configuration of TCP/IP, deploying the Dynamic Host Configuration Protocol, using name servers, providing clients with remote access and network security.
-This course will help students prepare for the relevant
+This course will help students prepare for relevan tindustry tests.

-CST E187 Network Administration IV 3 c.h.
+CST E187 Network Administration IV 3 C.H.

-Prerequisite: CST E186.
+Prerequisite or Parallel: CST E186.

-An overview of the concepts and skills required to manage a computer network using a Microsoft operating system.
-Topics covered include managing client and server computers, storage resources, NTFS permissions, drivers and printers, Active Directory, group policies, name resolution, remote access, disaster recovery and prevention.
-This class covers the materials in Microsoft test 70-218, Managing a Microsoft Windows 2000 Network Environment.
+An overview of the concepts and skills required to manage a computer network.
+Topics covered include managing client and server computers, storage resources, NTFS permissions, drivers and printers, directory services, group policies, name resolution, remote access, disaster recovery and prevention.
+This course will help students prepare for the relevant industry tests.